'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified | News Channel 3-12

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Andi Babineau, Andy Rose, Sharif Paget, Caroll Alvarado, Sara Smart, Eric Levenson and Amir Vera contributed to this report.
+CNN’s Ray Sanchez, Jason Kravarik, Andi Babineau, Andy Rose, Sharif Paget, Caroll Alvarado, Sara Smart, Eric Levenson and Amir Vera contributed to this report.